Wu-Haitao/InventoryManagementSystem/README.md

 ### Navigation

-By clicking the right-arrow button in the table row, the accessoy will be selected.
+By clicking the right-arrow button in the table row, the corresponding accessory will be selected.

-To go back, click on the left-arrow button.
+To go back, click on the left-arrow button above the asset details panel.

 ### Add